 Fast support for your needs.
 Live chat and email support for customers from all over the globe.

-When creators Billy Markus of IBM and Jackson Palmer of Adobe created Dogecoin in 2013, they probably never thought it was going to become a sensation.
+When creators Billy Markus of IBM and Jackson Palmer of Adobe created Dogecoin in 2013, they probably never thought it would become a sensation.
 They had created it as a parody of Bitcoin.
-What's funny is that Dogecoin's block time is only 1 minute.
 It's also way faster and cheaper to use than Bitcoin.
-What started as a joke actually has better technology than Bitcoin.
-Two weeks after its launch in December 2013, Dogecoin's value skyrocketed by 300% within 72 hours only.
+What started as a joke has better technology than Bitcoin.
+Two weeks after its launch in December 2013, Dogecoin's value skyrocketed by 300% within 72 hours.
 It increased from US$0.00026 to $0.00095!
-Let's look back at some price action Dogecoin has had over the years.
+Let's look at some price actions Dogecoin has had over the years.

 Historical Dogecoin Price Action

-As mentioned above, Dogecoin's first big price action was only two weeks after it went live.
-Unfortunately, Dogecoin's wallet, Dogewallet, was hacked on Christmas of 2013.
-That created a ton of attention for Dogecoin, to the point it trended more than Bitcoin.
+As mentioned, Dogecoin's first significant price action was only two weeks after it went live.
+Unfortunately, the Dogecoin wallet, Dogewallet, was hacked on Christmas of 2013.
+That brought attention to Dogecoin to the point it trended more than Bitcoin.
 All this attention, despite being negative, positioned Dogecoin to soar.
-Only a few weeks later in January 2014, its trading volume surpassed Bitcoin and all the other altcoins combined!
-Dogecoin had really proved that its underdog status was really a surprising force to reckon.
+Only a few weeks later, in January 2014, its trading volume surpassed Bitcoin and all the other altcoins combined!
+Dogecoin had proved that its underdog status was a surprising force to reckon with.

-For 4 years, Dogecoin had relatively low price action, until the start of 2018.
-Dogecoin's price hit $0.017!
+For four years, Dogecoin had relatively low price action until the start of 2018.
+Dogecoin price hit $0.017!
 This was at the peak of the first cryptocurrency bubble that preceded the first major crypto crash in 2018.
 That was an impressive feat for a crypto parody.
-A few years later, during the Coronavirus pandemic of 2020-21, the term memecoin was coined.
+A few years later, during the Coronavirus pandemic of 2020-21, the term meme coin was coined.
 We'll touch on some other Memecoins that appeared throughout the pandemic.

 Elon Musk's Dubious Relationship with Dogecoin

-He meant it as a reference to Dogecoin, because Shiba Inu is the Dogecoin mascot's dog breed.
+He meant it as a reference to Dogecoin because Shiba Inu is the Dogecoin mascot's dog breed.
 This reference could've provided much support for Dogecoin, but it didn't.
-The message got lost because of a little-known cryptocurrency called Shiba Inu (SHIB).
-Many people watching that SNL broadcast thought that Musk was now supporting Shiba Inu coin.
+The message got lost because of a little-known cryptocurrency, Shiba Inu (SHIB).
+Many people watching that SNL broadcast thought that Musk was now supporting the Shiba Inu coin.
 This crashed Dogecoin, as many supporters felt duped.
 Investors also sold the news that Musk was supporting another coin now.
-Dogecoin's price dropped.
+Dogecoin price dropped.

-Musk has continued to make references to the Shiba Inu coin and dog breed.
-He recently got a Shiba Inu puppy and all the tweets and mentions around his dog tend to drive up the Shiba Inu coin, not Dogecoin.
-While Musk was all about Dogecoin and accepting it as payment for Tesla cars, the miscommunication on SNL lifted up Shiba Inu and inadvertently left Dogecoin in the dark.
+Musk has continued to reference the Shiba Inu coin and dog breed.
+He recently got a Shiba Inu puppy, and all the tweets and mentions around his dog tend to drive up the Shiba Inu coin, not Dogecoin.
+While Musk was all about Dogecoin and accepting it as payment for Tesla cars, the miscommunication on SNL lifted Shiba Inu and inadvertently left Dogecoin in the dark.